saanvi-kanodia/pdf_extracter/README.md

 ### PDF Extractor with Local LLM
-This repository contains a Python project, encapsulated in a Jupyter Notebook (main.ipynb), designed for extracting information from PDFs and potentially processing images, leveraging a local Large Language Model (LLM) for advanced text understanding and generation.
+This repository contains a Python project, in a Jupyter Notebook (main.ipynb), designed for extracting information from PDFs and processing images, using a local LLM for advanced text understanding and generation.

 ## Features
 - PDF Parsing: Utilizes pymupdf to extract content from PDF documents.